Mirantis/bootc-mke3/docs/provisioning.md

 In order for the installer to interact with the cluster, the ansible tooling must be able to connect to the machines.
 As ansible has a flexible system for connecting to machines, a wide variety of [options are available](https://docs.ansible.com/ansible/latest/inventory_guide/connection_details.html).

 Machine users used for installation and upgrading will need to be able to escalate privilege.
-This is done using sudo on MKEx, so sudo will need to be configured on the machine.
+This is done using sudo on `bootc-mke3`, so sudo will need to be configured on the machine.

 * SSH is the most common connection method, so each machine should have a system user, with acceptible connection method (ssh keys), with sudo access configured *